apereo/cas/docs/cas-server-documentation/configuration/Configuration-Management-Clustered.md

 Apache Kafka is an open-source message broker project developed by the Apache Software Foundation.
 The project aims to provide a unified, high-throughput, low-latency platform for handling real-time data feeds.
-It is, in its essence, a "massively scalable pub/sub message queue architected as a distributed transaction log", making it highly valuable for enterprise infrastructures to process streaming data.
+It is, in its essence, a "massively scalable pub/sub message queue designed as a distributed transaction log", making it highly valuable for enterprise infrastructures to process streaming data.

 Support is enabled by including the following dependency in the final overlay: